The Guns of Navarone (film): Plot

-German soldiers continually dog the mission.
-The group is eventually captured in the town of Mandrakos by Oberleutnant Muesel while trying to find a doctor for Franklin (whose leg is infected with gangrene).
-While being interrogated by SS Hauptsturmführer Sessler, Stavros distracts the Germans and the team overpower their captors.
-They escape in German uniforms, leaving Franklin behind to receive medical attention.
-In due course, Franklin is injected with scopolamine and gives up Mallory's misinformation, as Mallory had hoped.
-Most forces leave the fortress to counter the expected coastal attack.
-Upon infiltrating the village of Navarone, however, Miller discovers most of his explosives have been sabotaged and deduces that Anna is the culprit.
-She confesses that she did not escape but that the Germans recruited her as an informer in exchange for her release.
-Mallory reluctantly prepares to execute Anna to prevent detection, but Maria intervenes instead and shoots her dead.
+The group is captured trying to find a doctor for Franklin's gangrenous leg.
+They overpower their captors and escape in German uniforms, leaving Franklin behind to receive medical attention.
+Franklin is injected with scopolamine and repeats Mallory's misinformation.
+The Germans redeploy forces from the fortress, to counter the anticipated coastal landing.
+In the village of Navarone, Miller discovers his explosives have been sabotaged by Anna who confesses the Germans recruited her in exchange for her release.
+Maria shoots her dead before Mallory can execute her.

-The team splits up: Mallory and Miller go for the guns, Stavros and Spyros create distractions in town (assisted by local residents), and Maria and Brown steal a boat for their escape.
-Spyros dies in a stand-off with a German officer, and Brown is stabbed during the boat theft due to his reluctance to kill a guard.
-Meanwhile, Mallory and Miller infiltrate the gun emplacement but set off an alarm when they seal the doors behind them.
-Miller plants explosives on the guns and prepares a large booby trap below an ammunition hoist, with a trigger device set into the track of the hoist.
-The Germans eventually force entry into the gun emplacement and defuse the explosives planted on the guns; meanwhile, Mallory and Miller make their escape down the cliff and are picked up from the sea by the stolen boat.
-A wounded Stavros is also able to reach the sea and is helped aboard by Mallory, thus resolving the blood feud between them.
+Mallory and Miller infiltrate the gun position while Stavros and Spyros create distractions in town.
+Maria and Brown steal a boat for their escape.
+Spyros dies in a shootout with a German officer, and Brown is stabbed during the boat theft.
+Mallory and Miller plant explosives on the guns and prepare a booby trap on the track of an ammunition hoist.
+The Germans force entry into the gun emplacement and defuse the explosives planted on the guns as Mallory and Miller escape down the cliff and into the stolen boat.
+A wounded Stavros is helped aboard by Mallory, resolving their feud.

-As the Allied destroyers trying to rescue the trapped British troops appear, the Germans open fire at them.
-When the hoist eventually reaches Miller's trigger, the hidden explosives set off the surrounding shells in a massive explosion, totally destroying the guns and the entire fortress.
-Mallory's team safely reaches the British convoy.
-However, Stavros shakes Mallory's hand and decides to return to Navarone with Maria, with whom he has fallen in love.
-Mallory and Miller, returning home, observe the aftermath of their success from a destroyer.
+Allied destroyers approach to rescue the trapped British troops and the Germans open fire on them.
+When the hoist reaches Miller's booby trap, the hidden explosives blast apart the fortress and the guns are silenced.
+Mallory's team is rescued by the British convoy.
+Stavros has fallen in love with Maria and returns to Navarone with her.
+Mallory and Miller observe the aftermath of their success from a destroyer.